SkyKings-Guild/Guides/guides/kuudra.md

 ### 8. Warden Helmet v/s Infernal Terror Helmet
 A Warden Helmet is preferred.
 Infernal Helmet offers slightly lower damage and is more expensive, making Warden the better choice for overall effectiveness.

-Edited by - lxaoen
-Dm lxaoen on Discord for corrections! also Jeff is RNG carried Remember ( jk he helped me with stuffs )